 Early detection and elective removal before problems is preferred.
 Removal as a result of problems later on can require more invasive surgery including cutting of gum tissue and jaw bone posing greater risk to nerves and other structures.

-There are four options for removal:
+There are three options for removal:

 - Removal with local anesthetic. “in the chair with just injections” when indicated